KanghyuLee/Deep-human-action-recognition/README.md

 ## 2. 2D pose estimation (MPII)
 ### Train
 `train_pmii_singleperson.py` can train model, but you need to revise dataset directory in line 55.
-This process is not required because `eval_mpii_singleperson.py` downloads the weights that the author has already uploaded and run.
+This process is not mandatory.
+Because if you run the 'eval_mpii_singleperson.py' code, you can download the training weight that the author uploaded.

 ### Test
 `eval_mpii_singleperson.py` is test code.
 If you train and have your own weight file, you have to change weight file path in line 30 and 31.

 ## 3. 3D pose estimation and action recognition (NTU RGB+D)
 ### Train
 `train_ntu_spnet.py` train spnet which is consists of pyramid and scale layers in TPAMI2020.
 Before training, datapaths have to be changed in line 66 ~ 78.
-Trained model is saved in h5 format in `Deep-human-action-recognition/exp/ntu`.
+Trained model will be  saved in h5 format in `Deep-human-action-recognition/exp/ntu`.

 ### Test
 `eval_ntu_multitask.py` is test file.
 Dataset and trained weight path should be changed in line 48 and 58.